knutsoned/bevy_lazy_signals/README.md

 - How to best prevent or detect infinite loops?
 - Can the use of get vs unwrap be more consistent?
 - Should Tasks be able to renember they were retriggered while still running and then run again immediately after finishing?
+(I think they currently do remember)
 - Should there be an option to run a Bevy system as an effect?
 - Should there be a commands-only version of effects?
 - Do we need a useRef equivalent to support state that is not passed around by value?
 - Same question about useCallback
 - Can the LazySignalsResource be removed?
 Just tracks changes currently
 - Can change detection replace some of the components we currently add manually?
+- Can a Computed and an Effect live on the same entity?
+- Do we want an API to trigger an Effect directly?
+- Find out how to get bevy_reflect types to impl clone so we can use them with LazySignalsState

 ## TODO